napari/docs/docs/howtos/extending/magicgui.md

 [gaussian blur example](https://pyapp-kit.github.io/magicgui/generated_examples/napari/napari_parameter_sweep/#napari-parameter-sweeps)
 in the `magicgui` documentation.
 ```

+See [](magicgui-parameter-annotations) for details on how to use `napari` types
+to get information from the napari viewer into your widget.
+See
+[](magicgui-return-annotations) for information how to use `napari` types to add
+output to the napari viewer.

+Note all type annotations *require* that the resulting widget be added to a
+napari viewer.

 To use these `magicgui` function widgets as plugin widget contributions,
 see below.